yutre021/IA/README.md

 - Categorical: YES OR NO, Logo of cars
 - Numerical: Discrete ( Imagine each members of data set, number of children ) and Continues (Infinity and impossible to count, weight)

+# Descriptive Statistics
+- Qualitative is separete on Nominal and Ordinal
+- Quantittive is separate in Interval and Ratio
+- Mean, median, mode
+- Covariance and Correlation

 ## BASIC PROBABILITY
 - Trial, Experiment , Experimental Probability, Expected Value
 - Frequency